iqm-finland/KQCircuits/docs/user_guide/mask_export.rst

 The mask generated in the previous step contained "DemoTwoface" chips, which are supposed to have elements in two different chip faces for a flip-chip process.
-However, the generated mask only contained the parts in "bottom" face.
-To generate mask for also "top"-face chips, we need to add an additional :git_url:`mask_layout <klayout_package/python/kqcircuits/masks/mask_layout.py>`
+However, the generated mask only contained the parts in "1t1"-face.
+To generate mask for also "2b1"-face chips, we need to add an additional :git_url:`mask_layout <klayout_package/python/kqcircuits/masks/mask_layout.py>`

 #.
 Add the following below the old ``add_mask_layout()`` call::